-- INTRODUCTION TO PLAY THERAPY 622 3 credits Prerequisites: enrolled in a master's or doctoral program in counseling or related field, or spe-cial nondegree students (i.e., professional counselor).
+INTRODUCTION TO PLAY THERAPY 3 credits Prerequisites: enrolled in a master's or doctoral program in counseling or related field, or spe-cial nondegree students (i.e., professional counselor).
 This course is designed to give students an introduction to play therapy from a child-centered perspective.
-Students will develop com-petencies in child-centered play therapy. - MARRIAGE AND FAMILY COUNSELING/THERAPY ETHICS AND PROFESSIONAL IDENTITY 623 3 credits This course is designed to help students learn about marriage and family counseling/therapy as a distinct profession and about it corresponding ethical codes.
+Students will develop com-petencies in child-centered play therapy.

+MARRIAGE AND FAMILY COUNSELING/THERAPY ETHICS AND PROFESSIONAL IDENTITY 623

+This course is designed to help students learn about marriage and family counseling/therapy as a distinct profession and about it corresponding ethical codes.

-ELEMENTARY/SECONDARY SCHOOL COUNSELING 631 3 credits
+631 ELEMENTARY/SECONDARY SCHOOL COUNSELING 3 credits Introductory class; examines elementary and secondary school counseling practices.

-- ntroductory class; examines elementary and secondary school counseling practices.
-COMMUNITY COUNSELING 635 3 credits - Overview of community and college counseling services; their evaluation, philosophy, organization and administration. - COUNSELING ADOLESCENTS 640
+COMMUNITY COUNSELING 635

+3 credits Overview of community and college counseling services; their evaluation, philosophy, organization and administration.

+COUNSELING ADOLESCENTS 640

-Prerequisite: graduate student in counseling or related field.
+3 credits Prerequisite: graduate student in counseling or related field.
 The examination of the physical, cognitive, emotional, and social developmental processes of the adolescent as these affect learning performance in a diverse population will be addressed.

-- COUNSELING THEORY AND PHILOSOPHY 643 3 credits xamination of major counseling systems including client-centered, behavioral and existential theories.
-Philosophical and theoretical dimension stressed. - TESTS AND APPRAISAL IN COUNSELING 645 4 credits Prerequisites: 5100:640.
-Study of the nature of tests and appraisal in counseling including reliability, validity, test construction and selection, administration, scoring, and basic interpretation of selected measures - MULTICULTURAL COUNSELING 646 3 credits rerequisites: 643 or permission of instructor.
-An examination of multicultural counseling the ory and research necessary to work with culturally diverse people. - CAREER DEVELOPMENT AND COUNSELING ACROSS THE LIFE-SPAN 3 credits Overview of career development and choice over the life-span.
-Personal, family, and societal characteristics that affect choice, career choice, and implementation are discussed. - INDIVIDUAL AND FAMILY DEVELOPMENT ACROSS THE LIFESPAN 648 3 credits An exploration of individual and family development.
-Emphasis will be placed on understand-ing the relationship between the individual and his/her family. - FILIAL THERAPY
+COUNSELING THEORY AND PHILOSOPHY 643

+Examination of major counseling systems including client-centered, behavioral and existential theories.
+Philosophical and theoretical dimension stressed.

+TESTS AND APPRAISAL IN COUNSELING 645

+Prerequisites: 5100:640.
+Study of the nature of tests and appraisal in counseling including reliability, validity, test construction and selection, administration, scoring, and basic interpretation of selected measures.

+MULTICULTURAL COUNSELING 3 credits Prerequisites: 643 or permission of instructor.
+An examination of multicultural counseling theory and research necessary to work with culturally diverse people.

+- CAREER DEVELOPMENT AND COUNSELING ACROSS THE LIFE-SPAN 647 3 credits Overview of career development and choice over the life-span.
+Personal, family, and societal characteristics that affect choice, career choice, and implementation are discussed. - INDIVIDUAL AND FAMILY DEVELOPMENT ACROSS THE LIFESPAN 648 3 credits - An exploration of individual and family development, human behavior, and theories of learning and personality.
+Emphasis will be placed on understanding the relationship between the individual and his/her family.